mudkipdev/leaf/CONTRIBUTING.md

 ```

 # Contributing
-Create a new fork of the repository, make your changes, run `black <directory you have edited>`, and commit your changes to Git.
+Create a new fork of the repository, clone it, make your changes, run `black <directory you have edited>`, and commit your changes to Git.
 Once you are done, create a pull request. **Do not make pull requests without opening an issue first!**